fabn/chef-backup/README.md

 * `duplicity`: Install and configure [duplicity](http://duplicity.nongnu.org/) and its wrapper [duply](http://duply.net/)
 * `duplicity_full`: Configure duplicity to take daily backups of full filesystem and store them in the given target

+Currently for duplicity stuff no GPG signing is implemented, only symmetric encryption is available

 Definitions
 ===========